beginharsh/Harsh_Portfolio/README.md

 # 🚀 Data Analytics Portofolio - Harsh Pal

 welcome to my Project Portfolio
-Here I showcase my Data Analysis Projects using **SQL, Python, Power BI**.
+Here I showcase my Data Analysis Projects using **SQL, Power BI,Advanced Excel, Python**.
 Click on each Project to view details in the repository.

 ---